tonyxu-io/tiny-url/readme.md

 ## Features

-* Support list all TinyURL (There will be two sample urls provided upon startup)
+* Support list all TinyURL
 * Support edit and delete TinyURL record
 * Support create a tinyURL record
 * Support redirect to longURL from tinyURL